 Strong and sure Pastoral Care helps the girls meet the challenges of the late teenage years.
 Together, the Head of Senior College and Head of Teaching and Learning Senior College monitor the pastoral and academic programs, in collaboration with the Dean of Academic Studies, Heads of House, Pastoral Care teachers and other staff, including a dedicated Senior College Counsellor.

 All Senior girls are encouraged to take on formal leadership roles and to lead by example in Service Learning.
-Overseas Service Learning trips provide memorable experiences for Seniors, with Kokoda the destination in 2016 and Tanzania and Peru in previous years.
+Overseas Service Learning trips to such locations as Tanzania, Peru and Nepal provide memorable experiences for our senior students.

 The full range of Senior School subjects on offer is available here (PDF 54.4KB)